English Language & Literature

 - Making connections – investigation on a chosen theme and texts (Independent project using fiction and non-fiction text)

 - Methods of language analysis are integrated into the activities

 Planned Trips & Guest Speakers

 Students attend theatre performances and the Cheltenham and Birmingham Literary Festivals.
-In addition, depending upon availability we take students to Coughton Court in Warwickshire to hear different speakers.
+You may also get the chance to visit Coughton Court in Warwickshire to hear different speakers.

 A minimum of five GCSEs at grade 4 and above, including Maths, with at least two at grade 6, including an essay-based subject, and English Language and English Literature at grade 5.

 After studying this course, students go on to study or work in the following fields: